JetBrains/teamcity-documentation/topics/how-to.md

 ## Setup TeamCity in Replication/Clustering Environment

-TeamCity only supports a single instance of the main server, but it is possible to add a [secondary node](configuring-secondary-node.md) to provide view\-only UI over the current data and to collect the running builds data form the agents.
+It is possible to add a [secondary TeamCity node](configuring-secondary-node.md) to ensure high availability and offload some operations from the main server.
 All nodes need to be connected to the same [`TeamCity Data Directory`](teamcity-data-directory.md) and the database.

 To address fast disaster recovery scenarios, TeamCity supports active \- failover (cold standby) approach: the data that the TeamCity server uses can be replicated and a solution put in place to start a new server using the same data if the currently active server malfunctions.